kora-projects/kora-docs/mkdocs/blog/en/kora-observability.md

 The operational stack is therefore connected directly to infrastructure cost.

-## Graceful Shutdown Protects Error Budgets During Deployments
+## Graceful Shutdown Protects Error Budgets During Deployments { #shutdown-error-budgets }

 A rollout can create failures even when the new version is healthy.